Geissorhiza Species One

 Geissorhiza corrugata, Nhu NguyenGeissorhiza corrugata, Nhu NguyenGeissorhiza corrugata, Nhu NguyenGeissorhiza corrugata, Nhu Nguyen

 Geissorhiza darlingensis Goldblatt is quite rare in the wild found only in Tinie Versfeld Wildflower Reserve in Darling.
 It needs to be hand-pollinated to set seed and only opens fully on hot still days.
+Plants grow 7-15 cm high.
 The first photo was taken by Sheila Burrow and the next three by Mary Sue Ittner of flowers in bud and only partially opening.
 She finds this species to be challenging to grow and was thrilled finally to have one bloom after several attempts growing it from seed.

 Geissorhiza darlingensis, Sheila BurrowGeissorhiza darlingensis, Mary Sue IttnerGeissorhiza darlingensis, Mary Sue IttnerGeissorhiza darlingensis, Mary Sue Ittner